JYCabello/yeray-booster-tryout/rfc.md

 # Concurrency Aware Command Abstraction
 ## The problem
-When we receive a command it is possible to request the entity in the handler, make a decision based on that information and emit the subsequent event.
+When a command is received it is possible to request the entity in the handler, make a decision based on that information and emit the resulting event, except it is not guaranteed that the emitted event will be inserted in a stream that is still consistent with the decision made.

+### Example
-At the moment of retrieving stock in an inventory management application, it should be possible to verify that there is enought units of the product available.
+At the moment of retrieving stock in an inventory management application, it should be possible to verify that there is enough units of the product available.

 ```ts
 @Command({